dahuilangda/Meeting-ASR/frontend/README.md

 Runs the app in development mode.

 ### `npm test`
-Launches the test runner in interactive watch mode.
+Launches the test runner.
+Use `CI=true npm test` for a single non-interactive run (recommended in CI).

 ### `npm run build`
 Builds the app for production deployment.